Deadman (band): Original run (2000–2006)

-Reunion (2019–present)
+Reunion (2019–2024)

-After 13 years, Mako and aie announced a reunion as Deadman in March 2019. aie said he had been asked by event organizers to reunite the band several times in the past decade, but he just happened to be talking to Mako and Merry bassist Tetsu about doing something together when the offer came again in 2018 and, to his surprise, Mako agreed.
-The vocalist said he turned down previous offers because he did not want to reignite the mental "trauma" he suffered from during and after Deadman, but agreed this time because with just aie, Tetsu and himself, it would not be the "real" Deadman and he therefore expected it to be fun with a party-like atmosphere.
-After a performance on June 22 at Nagoya Bottom Line, where aie revealed that the reunion would last for a year until September 2020, they played a one-man live at Ebisu Liquidroom on September 9, 2019.
+After 13 years, Mako and Aie announced a reunion as Deadman in March 2019.
+Aie said he had been asked by event organizers to reunite the band several times in the past decade, but he just happened to be talking to Mako and Merry bassist Tetsu about doing something together when the offer came again in 2018 and, to his surprise, Mako agreed.
+The vocalist said he turned down previous offers because he did not want to reignite the mental "trauma" he suffered from during and after Deadman, but agreed this time because with just Aie, Tetsu and himself, it would not be the "real" Deadman and he therefore expected it to be fun with a party-like atmosphere.
+After a performance on June 22 at Nagoya Bottom Line, where Aie revealed that the reunion would last for a year until September 2020, they played a one-man live at Ebisu Liquidroom on September 9, 2019.
 The duo were supported both times by Tetsu on bass and Asanao (lynch.) on drums.
 After two more performances in October and November, Deadman went on a three-date tour throughout December.
 In February 2020, the duo embarked on a joint tour with Gibkiy Gibkiy Gibkiy.
 Another joint tour, this time with Cali Gari, was set to take place in March.
 However, those dates and others were first postponed and then cancelled due to the COVID-19 pandemic in Japan.
 As a result, the duo decided to extend their reunion into 2021, which marked Deadman's 20th anniversary.
 They also announced plans to re-record some of their old songs, which were decided by a poll of their fan club.

 A concert to mark the anniversary took place at Nagoya Diamond Hall on January 6, 2021, exactly 20 years since Deadman's first-ever performance.
 They performed a concert on May 23 at Tsutaya O-East, which is the same venue where they played their final concert in 2006.
 For the performance, the band replicated the lighting from the show 15 years earlier and gathered as much of the same staff as they could.
 The joint tour with Cali Gari took place in June, during which the two bands released the collaborative song "Shikeidai no Elevator", and Deadman held their own tour in July.
-At a December 4 concert at Shinjuku Loft celebrating the 20th anniversary of David Skull No Records, former Deadman members kazuya and Toki joined Mako and aie onstage during the encore.
+At a December 4 concert at Shinjuku Loft celebrating the 20th anniversary of David Skull No Records, former Deadman members kazuya and Toki joined Mako and Aie onstage during the encore.